Bowman Essentials, Conquering the Pointy End

 The competent bow person needs to plan ahead and think about what’s going to happen out on the course.
 They need to understand their boat, the equipment and know-how to approach sail changes using the correct techniques.
 On a modern racing boat, bow competency is critical to reducing risks of damage whilst maximising performance.

 - What it takes to be a good bowman, the skills you need to do the job properly.

-- What gear you should have, what works and why
+- What gear you should have, what works and why?

-- Personal fitness
+- Personal fitness – an under-rated requirement.

 After each session, we would encourage participants to join a boat so they can put these learnings into practice.